A Theoretical Analysis of Test-Driven Code Generation: Experimental details

 \subsection{Models}

-We consider three frontier open-weight LLMs, with an emphasis on qualitative differences such as reasoning vs instruct and general-purpose vs coding.
+We consider three frontier open-weight LLMs and two smaller hybrid LLMs, with an emphasis on qualitative differences such as reasoning vs instruct and general-purpose vs coding.
 We sample directly from the model with temperature $1.0$ and top-p set to $0.95$.
 After exceeding $32\ 768$ output tokens generation is stopped.
 In case invalid output is generated (e.g., if no code or observations can be extracted) we repeat up to $9$ times the same query to the LLM.
-The investigated models are as follows:
+The adopted models are as follows:

-\paragraph{Qwen3-235B-A22B-Instruct-2507} is the largest publicly available instruction-tuned model in the general-purpose Qwen3 model family~\cite{yang2025qwen3technicalreport}.
-Adopting the mixture of experts (MoE) architecture~\cite{shazeer2017}, only 22 out of the 235 billion parameters are active at inference.
-The model is \textbf{not trained for chain-of-thought}~\cite{wei2022chain}.
+\paragraph{Qwen3-235B-A22B-Instruct-2507} is the largest publicly available instruction-tuned model in the general-purpose Qwen3 model family~\citep{yang2025qwen3technicalreport}.
+Adopting the mixture of experts (MoE) architecture~\citep{shazeer2017}, only 22 out of the 235 billion parameters are active at inference.
+The model is \textbf{not trained for chain-of-thought}~\citep{wei2022chain}.
+It was released under Apache 2.0.

-\paragraph{GPT-OSS-120B} is the largest publicly available model released by OpenAI \cite{agarwal2025gpt}.
+\paragraph{GPT-OSS-120B} is the largest publicly available model released by OpenAI \citep{agarwal2025gpt}.
 It is a general-purpose reasoning model trained for long \textbf{chain-of-thoughts}.
 Tallying a total of 120 billion parameters, but with only 5B active, it is optimized for high throughput.
+It follows Apache 2.0.

-\paragraph{MiniMax-M2.1} is a novel state-of-the-art \textbf{coding} model released on the 23rd of December 2025, building on the MiniMax-M1 architecture~\cite{chen2025minimax}.
+\paragraph{MiniMax-M2.1} is a novel state-of-the-art \textbf{coding} model released on the 23rd of December 2025, building on the MiniMax-M1 architecture~\citep{chen2025minimax}.
 It is an MoE with 229 billion total parameters, of which only 10B are active.
 It is trained for and \textbf{utilizes chain-of-thought} for reasoning.
+The model is released under a modified MIT license.

+\paragraph{Qwen3-Next and Qwen3-Coder-Next} are MoE models introduced by \citet{qwen3codernexttechnicalreport}.
+Of a total of 80B parameters only 3B are active.
+Building on a hybrid DeltaNet-Transformer architecture~\citep{vaswani2017, yang2024parallelizing}, they are particularly efficient when handling long contexts.
+We consider the instruct variants \textbf{without chain-of-thought}.
+They follow Apache 2.0.